agx540/complexK8/docker-kubernetes.md

 #### Secret

+Kubernetes Secrets let you store and manage sensitive information, such as passwords, OAuth tokens, and ssh keys.
+Storing confidential information in a Secret is safer and more flexible than putting it verbatim in a Pod definition or in a container image.
+See Secrets design document for more information.

+Create a secret from command line
+> kubectl create secret generic \<secret name\> -from-literal \<key\>=\<value\>

 ### How to deploy a new image version for a deployment

 ![three possibilities to update an image of a deployment](2020-03-16-17-31-04.png)